-A general review against your quality product standards.

-- A review from a colleague who is familiar with the context and an on-going stream of advice. - Technical/scientific peer review. - Specific focus on particular aspects (e.g. have you selected the right framework?) - A trusted wise colleague who knows little of the issues and can step back from the detail and give a reality check - is this whole piece working?
+- A general review against your quality standards. - A review from a colleague who is familiar with the context and the on-going stream of advice. - Technical/scientific peer review e.g. legal or financial analysis. - Investigation with a specific focus on selected aspects (e.g. presenting the engagement results; or the set of options analysed). - A trusted wise colleague who knows little of the issues but can step back from the detail and give a reality check - is the whole piece working, with robust arguments?